The Support You Need.

 No matter what the actual cause of your accident is, it’s important to do a few things to protect your claim.

-A truck accident is more than just dealing with insurance – it’s about your well-being.
+A truck accident claim is more than just dealing with insurance; it’s supposed to set you up to rebuild your wellbeing.
 But it’s also about doing what you can to protect and strengthen your claim.
 Here’s how you can do that:

-• Get medical care – Your health comes first, so call an ambulance for immediate assistance.
+• Get medical care: Your health comes first, so call an ambulance for immediate assistance if anyone is injured.
 EMTs will assess you at the scene, but it’s essential to visit a doctor or hospital for further evaluation and treatment to identify any hidden injuries.

-• Report the accident – Move to a safe location and call the Gilroy Police Department or the Santa Clara County Sheriff’s Office.
+• Report the accident – Move to a safe location and call 911.
+The call may have Gilroy Police or the California Highway Patrol Responding.
 They will respond, secure the area, and assist in collecting information from all parties involved.

 • Document the accident scene – Take notes and photographs of the accident scene, including the date, time, weather conditions, and vehicles involved.
 Exchange contact and insurance information with others, including any witnesses.

-• Preserve evidence – Keep copies of important documents, such as medical records and repair estimates.
+• Preserve evidence – Save your damaged clothing.
+Don’t wash what you were wearing.
+Keep copies of important documents, such as medical records and repair estimates.
 These documents will be valuable when dealing with insurance claims or legal proceedings.

 Frequently Asked Questions